Pages in this section

 vtgate, Vitess resolves the discovery of the affected servers automatically, and this is hidden from the user.

 In managed, online schema changes, Vitess owns and tracks all pending and active migrations.
 As a rule of thumb, it is generally advisable to only run one online schema change at a time on a given server.
-Following that rule of thumb, Vitess will queue incoming schema change requests and schedule them to run sequentially.
+Following that rule of thumb, Vitess will by default queue incoming schema change requests and schedule them to run sequentially.
+There are cases for concurrent execution, and Vitess is able to run some types of migrations concurrently.
+See concurrent migrations.

 In managed, online schema changes, Vitess owns the execution of

 pt-online-schema-change.
-While these run in the background, Vitess keeps track of the migratoin state.
+While these run in the background, Vitess keeps track of the migration state.

 In direct schema changes via